loopbackio/loopback.io/pages/en/lb2/Connect-your-API-to-a-data-source.md

 title: "Connect your API to a data source"
 lang: en
 layout: page
+toc: false
 keywords: LoopBack
-tags:
+tags: [getting_started]
 sidebar: lb2_sidebar
 permalink: /doc/en/lb2/Connect-your-API-to-a-data-source.html
-summary:
+summary: LoopBack enables you to easily persist your data model to a variety of data sources without having to write code.
 ---

 {% include content/gs-prereqs.html lang=page.lang %}

-LoopBack enables you to easily persist your data model to a variety of data sources without having to write code.

 You're going to take the app from the previous section and connect it to MySQL.